- Price: £159.00

 “Wonderful!
 Today has given me a much clearer understanding of the causes of mental health problems and how to treat them.”

-Ivan Tyrrell is an English writer, lecturer and psychologist, who worked for many years as a psychotherapist (specialising in brief therapy for depression, trauma and anxiety).
+Ivan Tyrrell is Director of HG College, and a writer, lecturer and psychologist, who worked for many years as a psychotherapist (specialising in brief therapy for depression, trauma and anxiety).
 His frustration at the poor state of psychotherapeutic practice in the UK in the 1990s led him to found the European Therapy Studies Institute and to the publication of new research and information about depression, psychosis, hypnosis, addiction and trauma treatment in a series of best-selling books written with his co-founder of the human givens approach, Joe Griffin.
-He has had a life-long interest in the nature of perception and consciousness.
+As well as his life-long interest in psychology, he has also always been interested in the nature of perception and consciousness.